elysiajs/documentation/docs/plugins/stream.md

 By default, `Stream` will return `Response` with `content-type` of `text/event-stream; charset=utf8`.

-You can pass `Iterable` or `AsyncIterable` to `Stream` to stream content back to client.

 ## Constructor
 Below is the constructor parameter accept by `Stream`:
+- Automatic:
+    - Iterable
-- Automatic: Iterable / AsyncIterable
+    - AsyncIterable
+    - ReadableStream
+    - Response
 - Manual: Callback of `(stream: this) => unknown` or `undefined`

 ## Method